Koforidua Technical University: Cut-off point

-The University uses the standard cutoffpoint of SSSCE aggregate 36 or better, WASSCE aggregate 24 or better, and the 'O' and 'A' levels as well as the GBCE/ABCE qualifications, to admit qualified applicants.
+The university uses the standard cutoffpoint of SSSCE aggregate 36 or better, WASSCE aggregate 24 or better, and the 'O' and 'A' levels as well as the GBCE/ABCE qualifications, to admit qualified applicants.
 The faculties also have additional requirements to be satisfied by the applicant.

-Salary Payment Case
+Salary payment case

-In November 2025, Ghana’s Public Accounts Committee (PAC) directed Koforidua Technical University (KTU) to recover about GH¢817,000 in wrongful salary payments within 90 days.
+In November 2025, Ghana's Public Accounts Committee (PAC) directed KTU to recover about GH¢817,000 in wrongful salary payments within 90 days.
 The amount represented wages paid to five employees who had been absent from duty for nearly two years, some reportedly on unapproved study leave or living abroad.

-The Auditor-General’s Report attributed the issue to weak internal controls and lapses in payroll supervision.
-Appearing before the Committee, KTU’s Pro Vice-Chancellor, Professor Richard Ohene Asiedu, confirmed that only a small portion, less than GH¢20,000, had been retrieved.
+The auditor-general's report attributed the issue to weak internal controls and lapses in payroll supervision.
+Appearing before the committee, KTU's Pro Vice-Chancellor, Professor Richard Ohene Asiedu, confirmed that only a small portion, less than GH¢20,000, had been retrieved.